taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 Must Read

-- **Distributed Systems: Principles and Paradigms** (3rd, 2017) by Andrew S. Tanenbaum, Maarten van Steen.
+- **Distributed Systems** (4th, 2023) by Andrew S. Tanenbaum, Maarten van Steen.
 A good overview of distributed systems that goes to enough depth to spark interest.
 Might be too much for beginners, but a good intermediate level reference.
-- **Designing Data-Intensive Applications** by Martin Kleppmann
+- **Designing Data-Intensive Applications** (2017) by Martin Kleppmann
 - **Distributed Systems For Fun and Profit** by Mikito Takada.
 Great intro book to distributed systems theory, with plenty of references to learn more once you're done.
+- Understanding Distributed Systems: What every developer should know about large distributed applications (2nd, 2022) by Roberto Vitillo
 - Designing Distributed Systems: Patterns and Paradigms for Scalable, Reliable Services by Brendan Burns.
 Patterns and Paradigms for container architecture.
 Useful but shallow.
 - Patterns of Distributed Systems by Unmesh Joshi [HTML](https://martinfowler.com/articles/patterns-of-distributed-systems/)
 - 从PAXOS到ZOOKEEPER分布式一致性原理与实践 by 倪超